Melilla: Late Modern period

 In 1910, the Spaniards restarted the mines and undertook harbor works at Mar Chica, but hostilities broke out again in 1911.
 On 22 July 1921, the Berbers under the leadership of Abd el Krim inflicted a grave defeat on the Spanish at the Battle of Annual.
-The Spanish retreated to Melilla, leaving most of the protectorate under the control of the Republic of Rif.
+The Spanish retreated to Melilla, leaving most of the protectorate under the control of the Republic of the Rif.

 A royal decree pursuing the creation of an ayuntamiento in Melilla was signed on 13 December 1918 but the regulation did not come into force, and thus the existing government body, the junta de arbitrios, remained in force.

 A "junta municipal" with a rather civil composition was created in 1927; on 10 April 1930, an ayuntamiento featuring the same membership as the junta was created, equalling to the same municipal regime as the rest of Spain on 14 April 1931, with the arrival of the first democratically elected municipal corporation on the wake of the proclamation of the Second Republic.

 The city was used as one of the staging grounds for the July 1936 military coup d'état that started the Spanish Civil War.

 In the context of the passing of the Ley de Extranjería in 1986, and following social mobilization from the Berber community, conditions for citizenship acquisition were flexibilised and allowed for the naturalisation of a substantial number of inhabitants, until then born in Melilla but without Spanish citizenship.

-Recent developments
+Autonomy and late 20th, 21st century

-In 1995, Melilla (until then just another municipality of the Province of Málaga) became an "autonomous city", as the Statute of Autonomy of Melilla was passed.
+In 1995, Melilla —until then just another municipality of Málaga— became an autonomous city, as their Statute of Autonomy was passed.

-On 6 November 2007, King Juan Carlos I and Queen Sofia visited Melilla, which caused a demonstration of support.
-The visit also sparked protests from the Moroccan government.
-It was the first time a Spanish monarch had visited Melilla in 80 years.
+On 6 November 2007, King Juan Carlos and Queen Sofía visited Melilla and Ceuta, sparking enthusiasm from the local population and protests from the Moroccan government, which led to a brief diplomatic conflict.
+It was the first time a Spanish head of state had visited the two African exclaves since 1927.

-Melilla (and Ceuta) declared the Muslim holiday of Eid al-Adha, or Feast of the Sacrifice, an official public holiday from 2010 onward.
+Melilla, together with Ceuta, declared the Muslim holiday of Eid al-Adha —Feast of the Sacrifice— an official public holiday from 2010 onward.
 It is the first time a non-Christian religious festival has been officially celebrated in Spain since the Reconquista.

-In 2018, Morocco decided to close the customs office near Melilla, in operation since the mid-19th century, without consulting the counterparty.
+In 2018, Morocco decided to close the customs office near Melilla, the first time since mid-19th century, without any consultation with Spain.
 The customs office was expected to reopen in January 2023.

+As of February 2025, trade was still tentative and limited.

+Melilla was the location of the last public statue in Spain to commemorate former dictator Francisco Franco following Spain's Historical Memory Law, passed in 2007, which included provision to the removal of any artefacts which celebrated the Franco regime from all public buildings and spaces.
+Nonetheless, the statue remained on the Cuesta de la Florentina street until its final removal in 2021.